Davedon200/Project_Render/README.md

-# complete_advanced_flutter
+# Project_Render

-A new Flutter application.
+A food service application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was built when i was taking the course "Flutter advanced course - Clean architecture with MVVM".

 A few resources to get you started if this is your first Flutter project: